lucasscharenbroch/personal-site/content/projects/rs-paint.md

 #### Lifetimes

-When trying to eagerly learn Rust, I found lifetimes to be very elusive.
+When trying to eagerly learn Rust, I found lifetimes elusive.
 I think (much like monads and other similarly complex topics) that they're best understood when you're forced (or encouraged) to use them in context[^you-not-me].

 [^you-not-me]: Emphasis on **you** (**you** have to use them, not watch somebody else use them).